martonmiklos/translate2geda/README.md

 - QUCS components have their position and refdes converted, but component values are only ported for resistors, inductors and capacitors.
 - BXL conversion uses Adaptive Huffman Decoding.
 This takes a lot of shuffling of nodes within trees.
 Plan to wander off and make some coffee while it decodes.
 - QUCS compatible symbols included in the symbols directory should have the correct geometry in the converted schematic, but pinouts need to be checked before proceeding to allocate footprints and generating a PCB layout, since QUCS is not very explicit about which physical pin goes where.
+- gerber conversion is broken if the utility is compiled with the gjc utility to a native binary.

 Usage: